AlphaGameDeveloper/AlphaGame.dev/_posts/2023-02-25-cloud-vs-on-prem-hosting-which-is-better.md

 ---
 layout: post
-title: "Cloud vs on-prem hosting: Which is better?"
+title: "Cloud vs On-prem hosting.
+Which is better?"
 ---
 <!-- wp:paragraph -->
 <p>Hey there, fellow tech enthusiasts!
 Today, we're going to talk about why hosting services on your on-prem server is way cooler than relying on cloud hosting providers like Linode.First things first, let's define what on-prem server means.
 On-premises servers refer to servers that are physically located within your office or data center.
 In contrast, cloud hosting providers like Linode allow you to rent computing resources from their remote data centers.Now, why would anyone want to go through the hassle of setting up their own server when they can easily rent one from Linode or other cloud hosting providers?
 Well, let me tell you why:</p>